Doc and Jean Chaffee Fund

 - All applicants must be majoring in a field related to animal science, plant science, or environmental science

 - Employees of the Fresno Chaffee Zoo and past participants of the summer internship program at the Fresno Chaffee Zoo are encouraged to apply

 - Applicants must demonstrate extraordinary academic growth, financial need, community service, and school participation

 - Applicants must be available for a possible interview with the selection committee.
 If applicants are unable to meet in person, a Zoom, FaceTime, or phone interview may be scheduled.

 The scholarship committee will judge each application in a nondiscriminatory and objective manner.
 The following details the criteria the committee will use to judge applications, and the accompanying weight each criterion carries in regards to the committee’s decisions:

 - Academic growth/improvement (50% weight)

 - Financial need (30% weight)

 After the committee has scored applications, they may invite applicants for an interview.

-Up to 7 scholarship awards will be offered, ranging from $500.00 – $1,000.00 per selected recipient.
+Up to 7 scholarship awards will be offered, ranging from $500.00 – $2,500.00 per selected recipient.
 Recipients selected to receive $500.00 payments will receive them in one payment.
-Recipients selected to receive $1,000.00 awards will receive them in two payments of $500.00 per semester.
+Recipients selected to receive $1,000.00 – $2,500 awards will receive them in equal payments per semester.
 All recipients must enroll full-time (generally, this is at least 12 credits, however full-time enrollment may be defined differently depending on your educational institution) to claim their scholarship payment(s).
 Recipients of multi-semester awards must maintain full-time enrollment and a minimum cumulative GPA of 2.85 to qualify for both payments.